 - February 1, 2022

 - ISBN: 9781950994045

-Now available again, the third book in Robin Maxwell's acclaimed Elizabethan quartet, a Los Angeles Times bestseller called "Tense, absorbing, highly entertaining" by Library Journal
+The third book in Robin Maxwell's acclaimed Elizabethan Quartet and a Los Angeles Times bestseller—called "Tense, absorbing, highly entertaining" by Library Journal

 "Tense, absorbing, highly entertaining."—Library Journal